PDA: Semantically Secure Time-Series Data Analytics with Dynamic Subgroups: Introduction

-3: Although we support infinitely many format of data analysis among any subset of $n$ users, every user needs to hold only $O(n)$ keys, and on average the communication overhead for an ordinary user is less than 1 KB per product term in the polynomial.
+\item Although we support many different formats of polynomial-based data analysis among any subset of $n$ users, every user needs to hold only $O(n)$ keys, and the computation \& communication complexities for adding an extra user to existing group of $n$ users are both $O(n)$ while removing an existing user does not require extra operation.
+Besides, on average the communication overhead for an ordinary user is less than 1 KB per product term in the polynomial. \end{compactenum}